Two-Day Academy for Local NPR News Managers

 Meet the trainers: Mike and Judith

 (This is a partial agenda.
-The final agenda will be set after registrants provide a brief assessment via the pre-workshop survey.)
+The final agenda will be set after the actual registrants provide a brief assessment via the pre-workshop survey.)

 Wednesday, June 18